freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/ethiopian-multiplication.english.md

 ## Description
 <section id='description'>
 Ethiopian multiplication is a method of multiplying integers using only addition, doubling, and halving.
-<b>Method:</b>
+<strong>Method:</strong>
 <ol>
-  <li>Take two numbers to be multiplied and write them down at the top of two columns.</li>
+  <li>Take two numbers to be multiplied and write them down at the top of two columns</li>
-  <li>In the left-hand column repeatedly halve the last number, discarding any remainders, and write the result below the last in the same column, until you write a value of 1.</li>
+  <li>In the left-hand column repeatedly halve the last number, discarding any remainders, and write the result below the last in the same column, until you write a value of <code>1</code></li>
-  <li>In the right-hand column repeatedly double the last number and write the result below. stop when you add a result in the same row as where the left hand column shows 1.</li>
+  <li>In the right-hand column repeatedly double the last number and write the result below. stop when you add a result in the same row as where the left hand column shows <code>1</code></li>
-  <li>Examine the table produced and discard any row where the value in the left column is even.</li>
+  <li>Examine the table produced and discard any row where the value in the left column is even</li>
   <li>Sum the values in the right-hand column that remain to produce the result of multiplying the original two numbers together</li>
 </ol>
-<b>For example:</b> 17 &times; 34
+<strong>For example:</strong> <code>17 &times; 34</code>
 <pre>
 17   34
 </pre>